ALERT Science and Engineering Workforce Development Program

 About the Program

-The ALERT DHS HS-STEM (Homeland Security-Science, Technology, Engineering and Mathematics) Career Development Program was established in 2011 with a grant to Northeastern University from the Department of Homeland Security, Science and Technology Directorate.
+The ALERT DHS HS-STEM (Homeland Security Science, Technology, Engineering and Mathematics) Career Development Program was established in 2011 with a grant to Northeastern University from the Department of Homeland Security, Science and Technology Directorate.
+In 2014, ALERT received a separate award from DHS in connection with the ALERT Phase 2 Center of Excellence to continue the program.

-Award recipients will engage in research work, class work and career development activities that will provide them with a skill set that will be further strengthened by the completion of a 10-week summer research experience at a DHS laboratory, industrial venue engaged in relevant DHS-related research and development, or other DHS-related federal, state or local facility engaged in AIT related research and development.
+Award recipients will engage in research work, class work and career development activities that will provide them with a skill set that will be further strengthened by the completion of two 10-week internships that complement ALERT approved research or are operational venues that work in the ALERT field of study.

-Participating students will be immersed in explosive detection or security threat detection research and practical training so that they can witness the impact and relevance of their work as they engage in real-world development.
+Participating students will be immersed in ALERT related research and practical training so that they can better understand the impact and relevance of their work as they engage in real-world development.

 Program Requirements for Participants